tlhackque/BlockCountries/README.md

 subchain structure is.

 #Installation:

+You may want to run bcinstall (see its README) to check for Perl and its dependencies.

 Copy BlockCountries to /etc/init.d (or your distributions startup method) run chkconfig to include it in the autostart.